 Important documents for you as a customer

-We have gathered some important documents for you, as a customer of Crystone from when GDPR comes into force (until the data is handled according to PUL).
+We have gathered some important documents for you, as a customer of Crystone from when GDPR came into force.

 • General Terms and Conditions